Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Initial Estimates

 In this section we study the image of the map \eqref{e:proj0}, and prove Proposition \ref{p:fdecompose} for the special case $\beta=H_t^*$.
 This will serve as the initial estimates for the general case by a deformation argument.

-By Item (c) in the fifth statement of our \Cref{xhh}, the projection map \eqref{e:proj0} is a bijection.
+By Item (e) in the third statement of our \Cref{xhh}, the projection map \eqref{e:proj0} is a bijection.
 Together with its complex conjugate, it maps two copies of the liquid region $\cL(\fD')\cap \fD^t$ gluing along the south boundary and arctic curve to a domain $\mathscr D_0$.
 We can interpret $f$ in \eqref{e:xrmap} as a function of $z\in \mathscr D_0$ as $f=f_t^*(z)$.
 The north boundary $I_{\ft'}^*=[E_1(\ft'), E_2(\ft')]$ of $\cL(\fD')\cap \fD^t$ is a single interval, it is mapped to a curve

-We denote the contour $\mathscr C_0:= \big\{\mathscr C(x) \cup \overline{\mathscr C(x)}: x\in I_{\ft'}^* \big\}$, which is also the boundary curve of $\mathscr D_0$.
+We denote the contour $\mathscr C_0:= \big\{\mathscr C^*(x) \cup \overline{\mathscr C^*(x)}: x\in I_{\ft'}^* \big\}$, which is also the boundary curve of $\mathscr D_0$.

 \begin{prop} The contour $\mathscr C_0$ defined as in \eqref{e:curve} is an analytic Jordan curve.
 There exists a closed set $\mathscr A_0$ containing an annulus neighborhood of $\mathscr C_0$ (shrinking $\ft'$ if necessary) such that the following holds for $z\in \mathscr A_0$